5 Questions to Ask an App Developer

 1. What is the project?

-Before any project, every team at consulting firm McKinsey fills out a worksheet and “define the problem” before they discuss anything else.
+Before any project, every team should fill out a worksheet and “define the problem” before they discuss anything else.
 Before you get excited adding all these bells and whistles like a location tracking service to your app, you need to figure out what is your app trying to solve for.
 That way, anytime you feel like you or the app developer are getting off track, you can return to the problem statement and reorient your design.

 2. What is the milestone schedule?